ergo-services/ergo/docs/extra-library/applications/pulse.md

 These counters help diagnose export problems: if `export_errors` is growing, the collector may be unreachable or overloaded.

+## Grafana Dashboard

+Pulse includes a ready-to-use Grafana dashboard for trace search.
+Import `grafana-tracing.json` from the Pulse module into your Grafana instance.
+During import, Grafana will ask you to select a Tempo datasource.

+The dashboard provides a TraceQL filter for searching traces by node, behavior, message type, or any span attribute.
+Results include columns for service name, ergo.kind, ergo.behavior, and ergo.message.
+Click any Trace ID to open the full waterfall view.

 ## Grafana Tempo Setup

 A minimal Tempo configuration for local development: